RichView Item Types Overview

 ▪Sidenotes are notes displayed in floating boxes.

 Non-text items have an associated string referred in this help as a "name of item".
-RichView does not use these names itself, use them for your own purposes.
+TRichView does not use these names itself, use them for your own purposes.

 Items are organized in paragraphs.
-You can define your paragraph attributes ("styles") with different left, right and first line indents, with left, right, center or left-right alignment.
+You can define your paragraph attributes ("styles") with different alignment, indents, spacing, line height, background and other attributes.

 Internally, all item types are implemented as classes.
-Standard item types are implemented in unit RVItem.
+Standard item types are implemented in the unit RVItem.

 See also: detailed overview of item types